LDAP usergroup sync makes logins very slow

 Checking the LDAP auth source configuration option "Usergroup Sync" ('External user groups will be synced on login, else relies on periodic cronjob to check group membership') makes logins in my environment take ~30s, compared with ~3s without the option.

 The option is very useful especially when new users login, without it they won't have any expected permissions until the cron job for syncing usergroups runs.
 Is there any way to speed up this process?
 Or maybe configure it so it only runs when a new user is created?

 Fixes #31165 - sync usergroups only for given user :racehorse:

 In @17c4b47 we've disabled synchronization of groups for user from different auth sources.

 That gave us oportunity to sync the groups directly from fetched groups.

 This is changing the Auditing of group membership, as of now it is being audited as User update, not Usergroup update.

-#1 Updated by Lukas Zapletal 12 months ago
+#1 Updated by Lukas Zapletal almost 2 years ago

 - Status changed from New to Need more information

 Test the lookup from the Foreman server using a commandline tool, this works fine the last time I tried this.
 I believe you need to make sure lookups are fast on your infrastructure.
 If your LDAP/MSAD server is far away, deploy a local instance near Foreman.